 1) HVAC Performance Is Fundamental in a Food Franchise

 HVAC systems are necessary to keep adequate indoor conditions in all types of buildings.
 Their functions include removing heat in summer, providing heat in winter, and keeping a constant supply of fresh air.
 However, HVAC systems also have high running costs, and they represent over 50% of energy use in residential and commercial buildings.

 In a food franchise, a good HVAC design has the potential to increase sales.
-If a restaurant is well ventilated and its temperature is comfortable, customers will want to stay more time, consuming more products.
-The opposite also applies: customers may not return to a restaurant if they were uncomfortable, even if they liked the food.
+If a restaurant is well-ventilated and its temperature is comfortable, customers will want to stay more time, consuming more products.
+The opposite also applies: customers may not return to a restaurant if they are uncomfortable, even if they liked the food.
 Some HVAC issues that may affect a restaurant include air humidity, draftiness, and indoor spaces that are too cold or too warm.

 In commercial kitchens, the role of HVAC systems goes beyond comfort.
 Air conditioners must have enough capacity to remove the heat released by kitchen equipment, and the ventilation system must be capable of removing vapors and odors.
 A commercial kitchen without adequate HVAC is not only uncomfortable but also dangerous, for both kitchen personnel and customers.